Hudya Group: The service

 Hudya offers a Scandinavian-wide digital platform for consumer services, including electricity, telecom, insurance and consumer loans.
-The company provides customers with the services all available on the same digital platform, making it easy to keep track of the various service agreements for the customer.
+The company provides customers with services available on the same digital platform, making it easy to keep track of the various service agreements for the customer.

 In June 2017 Hudya Power was launched in Sweden in partnership with Energi Försäljning Sverige.

 In December 2017 Hudya launched Hudya Power in Denmark, in partnership with Energi Denmark.

 Hudya Insurance was launched in Norway in November 2018, as a partner for Frende Forsikring.

 As of January 2020 Hudya has 60.000 users in the Nordics.

 History

-Hudya was established in 2016 by Børge Leknes, Morten Kvam and Pål Lauvrak.
+Hudya was established in 2016 by Børge Leknes, Morten Kvam and Pål Lauvrak with Greger Teigre Wedel joining as CTO shortly after.
+Niclas Öst and Carsten Müller joined in the Spring of 2017 to lead Hudya in Sweden and Denmark respectively.
 In an equity investment round in June 2017 Hudya raised NOK 14 million.
 The fund was raised from various local private investors, including Adolfsen Group.
 Hudya has also received NOK 3 million from Norwegian Research Council.

 In January 2020 Hudya announced their intention to conduct an initial public offering (IPO) on the Stockholm-based stock exchange Nasdaq First North.
 The IPO valued Hudya at SEK 400 million.